wwcs2025/wwcs2025.github.io/program.md

 **Main activities:**

--   Keynote talks: speakers to be announced.
+-   Keynote talks: given by the speakers in the speakers section of the webpage.
+One of the talks will be given previous to the presentation of the projects at University of Begamo

 -   Tutorials: proposed and given by the participants on relevant topics.